-- C1.
+- CI.
 Prepare Stormwater Plans to accompany development applications for individual lots in the Employment Lands. - C2.
 Ensure these Plans are consistent with Stormwater Management Plans prepared by councils by direction from the EPA. - C3.
 Adopt a treatment for the individual lots which addresses source controls issues. - C4.
 Incorporate Convergence and Discharge Controls in the design of the drainage infrastructure for the site.
-In summary the controls are: - Source Controls = controls applied to the individual lots to address specific pollutants associated with the specific development; - Conveyance Controls = controls applied to the local and trunk drainage systems these may include grass swales, and streams incorporating ponds, riffle zones and macrophytes; and - Discharge Controls = controls prior to discharge from the Pemulwuy north employment lands prior to run-off flowing into Greystanes Creek.
-These include gross pollutant traps, wetlands and water quality control ponds.
+In summary the controls are: - a) Source Controls = controls applied to the individual lots to address specific pollutants associated with the specific development;